Working with Pandoc

 • Linux: most likely called “Terminal”

-4. In the terminal window, type pandoc --version and press return
+In the terminal window, type pandoc --version and press Enter.
+If installed correctly, this should output a version number and some information!

-pandoc + input file name + some option flags + -o for output + output file name.
+pandoc + input file name + some option flags + -o + output file name

 Pandoc will use the extensions of the input and output file names to guess the markup format.
 However, the formats can be specified if necessary, using from -f and to -t options.
 For example, pandoc test.md -f markdown -t html -o test.html.